grafana/grafana-operator/docs/docs/api.md

         <td><b>host</b></td>
         <td>string</td>
         <td>
-          Host is the fully qualified domain name of a network host, as defined by RFC 3986.
+          host is the fully qualified domain name of a network host, as defined by RFC 3986.
 Note the following deviations from the "host" part of the URI as defined in RFC 3986: 1.
 IPs are not allowed.
 Currently an IngressRuleValue can only apply to the IP in the Spec of the parent Ingress.
 2. The `:` delimiter is not respected because ports are not allowed.
 Currently the port of an Ingress is implicitly :80 for http and :443 for https.
 Both these may change in the future.
 Incoming requests are matched against the host before the IngressRuleValue.
-If the host is unspecified, the Ingress routes all traffic based on the specified IngressRuleValue.
- Host can be "precise" which is a domain name without the terminating dot of a network host (e.g. "foo.bar.com") or "wildcard", which is a domain name prefixed with a single wildcard label (e.g. "*.foo.com").
+If the host is unspecified, the Ingress routes all traffic based on the specified IngressRuleValue. host can be "precise" which is a domain name without the terminating dot of a network host (e.g. "foo.bar.com") or "wildcard", which is a domain name prefixed with a single wildcard label (e.g. "*.foo.com").
 The wildcard character '*' must appear by itself as the first DNS label and matches only a single label.
 You cannot have a wildcard label by itself (e.g. Host == "*").
 Requests will be matched against the Host field in the following way: 1.
-If Host is precise, the request matches this rule if the http host header is equal to Host.
-2. If Host is a wildcard, then the request matches this rule if the http host header is to equal to the suffix (removing the first label) of the wildcard rule.<br/>
+If host is precise, the request matches this rule if the http host header is equal to Host.
+2. If host is a wildcard, then the request matches this rule if the http host header is to equal to the suffix (removing the first label) of the wildcard rule.<br/>
         </td>
         <td>false</td>
       </tr><tr>